kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/pages/resource_printing/describe.md

 a Node will aggregate Pod Resources to print the Node utilization.

 When Getting a Resource, it will only print information available from reading that Resource.
-While Get may aggregate data from the the *fields* of that Resource, it won't look at fields from other Resources.
+While Get may aggregate data from the *fields* of that Resource, it won't look at fields from other Resources.
 {% endpanel %}